ubc-library-rc/sentiment-analysis/content/introduction.md

 ![Standard Sentiment Analysis example](/images/basic-sentiment.png)

-An example of a dataset of standard binary sentiment analysis is the [IMDB Movie Reviews Dataset](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
-* collection of 50,000 movie reviews from IMDB
-* binary - values are positive or negative only
+One example of a dataset of standard binary sentiment analysis is the [Large Movie Review Dataset](https://ai.stanford.edu/~amaas/data/sentiment/), sometimes called the IMDB movie review dataset.
+This dataset is a collection of 50,000 movie reviews from IMDB  along with their associated binary sentiment polarity labels.
+Values are positive or negative only with positive being 0 and negative being 1.

 ![Large Movie Review Dataset](/images/movie_review_dataset.png)

+Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, and Christopher Potts.
+(2011).
+Learning Word Vectors for Sentiment Analysis. _The 49th Annual Meeting of the Association for Computational Linguistics_.

 **2. Fine-grained Sentiment Analysis**